nytimes/backbone.stickit/README.md

 - **Breaking Change**: removed deprecated `format` from bindings api.
 - **Breaking Change**: removed support for null value default/empty options in selectOptions.collection.
 - Added `defaultOption` to the `selectOptions`.
+- Added `initialize` to the bindings api which is called for each binding after it is initialized.
 - Fixed a bug introduced in 0.6.2 where re-rendering/re-sticking wasn't unbinding view events [#66](https://github.com/NYTimes/backbone.stickit/issues/66).
 - Added `update` to the bindings api which is an override for handling how the View element gets updated with Model changes.
 - Added `getVal` to the bindings api which is an override for retrieving the value of the View element.